{{flagHref}}

 What is fracture toughness?

-Which materials typically have high fracture toughness?
+What materials often exhibit high fracture toughness?

-How does temperature affect fracture toughness?
+How does temperature influence fracture toughness?

-What is the difference between fracture toughness and hardness?
+How is fracture toughness different from hardness?

 CATEGORIES